A machine learning approach to infer the accreted stellar mass fractions of central galaxies in the TNG100 simulation: Acknowledgements

 \section{Acknowledgements}

-This work is supported by NSFC (12022307,11973032, 11833005, 11890691, 11890692, 11621303), National Key Basic Research and Development Program of China (No.2018YFA0404504), 111 project (No. B20019), Shanghai Natural Science Foundation (No. 19ZR1466800) and the science research grants from the China Manned Space Project (No. CMS-CSST-2021-A02,CMS-CSST-2021-B03).
+This work is supported by NSFC (12022307, 11973032, 11833005, 11890691, 11890692, 11621303, 12125301, 11773001, 12192222), National Key Basic Research and Development Program of China (No.2018YFA0404504), 111 project (No. B20019), Shanghai Natural Science Foundation (No. 19ZR1466800) and the science research grants from the China Manned Space Project (No. CMS-CSST-2021-A02, CMS-CSST-2021-B03, CMS-CSST-2021-A03, CMS-CSST-2021-A07).
 We gratefully acknowledge the support of the Key Laboratory for Particle Physics, Astrophysics and Cosmology, Ministry of Education.
+We thank the sponsorship from Yangyang Development Fund.

+We thank the anonymous referee for his/her useful comments and careful reading of this paper.
 We are grateful for useful discussions on galaxy formation physics with Caina Hao, Lizhi Xie and Xiaohu Yang.
-RS is grateful for discussions on the random forest machine learning method and algorithm with Yanrui Zhou and Wei Zhang, on halo angular momentum with Yifeng Zhou and Fuyu Dong and on galaxy images with Xiaokai Chen.
+We thank helpful discussions on details about the Eagle simulation with Shi Shao.
+RS is grateful for discussions on the random forest machine learning method and algorithm with Yanrui Zhou and Wei Zhang, on halo angular momentum with Yifeng Zhou and Fuyu Dong and on galaxy images with Xiaokai Chen and Chengze Liu.
 RS is also grateful for the help by Ziyang Chen to download the TNG dataset.

 This work has made extensive use of the \textsc{python} packages -- \textsc{ipython} with its \textsc{jupyter} notebook \citep{ipython}, \textsc{numpy} \citep{NumPy} and \textsc{scipy} \citep{Scipya,Scipyb}.
 All the figures in this paper are plotted using the python matplotlib package \citep{Matplotlib}.
 This research has made use of NASA's Astrophysics Data System and the arXiv preprint server.
 The computation of this work is carried out on the \textsc{Gravity} supercomputer at the Department of Astronomy, Shanghai Jiao Tong University.